- Harvard Law School (J.D., 1976), magna cum laude

 - One of ten “New Superstars” in a survey by Legal Times of Washington (1983)

 Some of Mr. Chu’s other awards and activities include:

-- Honorary Doctoral Degree, City of Hope Graduate School of Biological Sciences, 2009
+- Honorary Doctoral Degree, City of Hope Graduate School of Biological Science, 2009

 - "UCLA School of Law Commencement Speaker," May 9, 2008.
 Mr. Chu delivered keynote speech to graduates at the UCLA School of Law commencement ceremony.

 - "UCLA Medal," June 2007.
 The Medal is "the highest accolade for exceptional achievement that the University of California, Los Angeles may bestow upon an individual."

 - "Distinguished Advocate," 2006.
 The Edwin A. Heafey Jr. Center for Trial and Appellate Advocacy at Santa Clara University School of Law each year selects an outstanding trial or appellate lawyer to visit the law school as a "Distinguished Advocate."

 - "PACE-Setter Award," 2004.
 The PACE-Setter Awards are presented annually to people of "outstanding accomplishment and meaningful endeavor."

 - "Learned Hand Award," 2003.
 The Learned Hand Award is "the highest honor the American Jewish Committee bestows upon a member of the legal profession who has been a voice of understanding and goodwill."

 - Mr. Chu is a member of the Board of Directors of Public Counsel (since 1993) and its Executive Committee (since 1995).
 Public Counsel is the nation's largest pro bono public-interest law firm.
 He has previously served on the Board of Governors of the University of California, Los Angeles Foundation.
 Mr. Chu also has been an Adjunct Professor of Law at UCLA School of Law and has served as a judge pro tem.